I’ve worked with over 35 ecommerce sites on multiple different CMSs; from well-known and widely used, to exceptionally niche.

-Not enough substantial content that actually gets used or consumed, or that is crawl able by the engines.
+Not enough substantial content that actually gets used or consumed, or that is crawlable by the engines.

-9. Lack of sharing functionality.
+9. Lack of sharing functionality kills ecommerce.

 This can be costly especially if you have products that are targeted at the tech crowd.
 Know personas to decide which network to feature.

-If you’re selling cooking wear, cooking guides, furniture and housing products you might represent a “Pin” button, as most of those personas live on Pinterest.
-If you’re selling Macbook Decals or iPhone Cases, maybe a “Tweet” button, as tech-goers and general Apple users tend to live on Twitter.
+If you’re selling cooking wear, cooking guides, furniture, and housing products you might represent a “Pin” button, as most of those personas live on Pinterest.
+Selling Macbook Decals or iPhone Cases?
+Try a “Share To Tik-Tok” button, as tech-goers tend to live on Tik-Tok.

 10. Lack of sitemaps and robots.txt.

-This ensures that your new products, categories and content gets indexed as efficiently as possible and that it’s crawled in the most opportune path.
+This ensures that your new products, categories, and content get indexed as efficiently as possible and that it’s crawled in the most opportune path.

 Most good ecommerce CMSs, such as Shopify, offer automated sitemaps, or plugins for automated sitemaps.
 Make sure you have something of the sort in place for your clients.
-Moving products and categories around, adding products, removing products, this puts a lot of strain on crawlers.
+Moving products and categories around, adding products, and removing products, puts a lot of strain on crawlers.

 11. Lack of a blog and content-driven internal linking.

 Product upkeep posts are a perfect example of this.
-For my florist clients I’ve helped them make “Care guides” for flowers, “How to keep your flowers alive using vodka” is an easy one.
-These can be widely shared, highly usable to anyone who searches.
+For my florist clients, I’ve helped them make “Care guides” for flowers, “How to keep your flowers alive using vodka” is an easy one.
+These can be widely shared, and highly useful to anyone who searches.

 Link to related posts from your product pages and categories.
 This can help give users information about your products to inform them a ton before they buy.
 It can help give information where your reviews may lack.